twitter/labella.js/README.md

 ];

 var force = new labella.Force()
-  .nodes(nodes)
-  // Listen when the nodes' positions are updated.
-  .on('end', function(){
+  .nodes(nodes);
+  .compute();

 // The rendering is independent from this library.
 // User can use canvas, svg or any library to draw the labels.
-    // There is also a built-in helper labella.Renderer for this purpose.
-See the examples draw(force.nodes());
+// There is also a built-in helper for this purpose.
+See labella.Renderer draw(force.nodes());
-  })
-  // Run simulation at most 100 rounds.
-It may end earlier if equillibrium is reached.
-  .start(100);
 ```

 ### Import into your project